huawen-poppy/Unify/README.md

   Merged macrogene AnnData with integrated embeddings stored in `adata.obsm['X_unify']`.

 - **`all-esm_to_macrogenes.pkl`**
-  Mapping from each species-specific gene to its ESM macrogene weight vector.
+  Mapping from each species' gene to its ESM macrogene weight vector.

 - **`all-llama_to_macrogenes.pkl`**
-  Mapping from each species-specific gene to its LLaMA macrogene weight vector.
+  Mapping from each species' gene to its LLaMA macrogene weight vector.

 - **`*_processed_esm.h5ad`**
   Per-species processed AnnData filtered to genes with ESM embeddings.